 Implantation Bleeding Isn’t Really a Thing.
 Here’s Why.

 If you notice light blood or brown discharge in the days before your period is due, you may wonder if it’s implantation bleeding.
-This light spotting is considered an early sign of pregnancy.
+This light spotting is considered by many to be an early sign of pregnancy.
 It occurs during the implantation window (6 – 12 days after ovulation), and is said to be caused by the egg burrowing into the uterine wall.

 But since spotting during the luteal phase is so common even when a woman is not pregnant, how do you know the difference between normal luteal phase spotting and a true implantation symptom?
 The answer is that you can’t, and what’s more, the whole idea of implantation bleeding may be a myth.

 How can you tell if it’s implantation bleeding or your period?